Vicky-peace/Restaurant_api/README.md

-# Hono RESTful API with Drizzle ORM and PostgreSQL
+# Restaurant RESTful API with Drizzle ORM and PostgreSQL

 This project is a RESTful API built with the Hono framework, using Drizzle ORM for database interactions and PostgreSQL as the database.